COVID-19 information about how to protect your health

 protect yourself from COVID-19.

-You should wear a face mask when you:
+You may be asked to wear a face mask when you:

 - go to hospital